COVID-19: Community testing

 A test collection model for twice-weekly home testing starts in Wiltshire

-Many of the lateral flow test collection sites around the county can be found on this map: NHS Rapid lateral flow test sites and collection sites
+All of the lateral flow test collection sites around the county including our sites and pharmacies can be found on this map, which includes opening hours and the status of the site:

 People can also continue to collect tests from the Salisbury Beehive Park and Ride site and the Trowbridge Greyhound Pub Car Park site, which both also offer asymptomatic testing, and more information on these sites is available on NHS Rapid Test Collection COVID-19 Test and Vaccination Site Finder.